greyhamwoohoo/test-dotnet-core-api-3/README.md

 | Reference | Link |
 | --------- | ---- |
 | Configure unit/integration/acceptance tests with a .runsettings file | https://docs.microsoft.com/en-us/visualstudio/test/configure-unit-tests-by-using-a-dot-runsettings-file?view=vs-2019 |

+## Unit Tests (Security)
+Shows how to use Unit Tests to ensure that all Controllers have an [Authorize] attribute or that no HTTP methods have an [AllowAnonymous] attribute - unless they are explicitly excluded.

+A quick and dirty way of stopping accidental checkins where developers have removed Authorization concerns to aid local development.

 ## Builders / TestSdk
 A 'Test SDK' is included with some bootstrapped builders.
 Builders are a fluent way of constructing payloads ('convention over configuration').